nikolaAV/Modern-Cpp/stl/is_transparent/README.md

       { "Orange", "Something to eat and refresh", 50.0 }
    };
 ```
-If you want to find a ìCarî then you need to create temporary product and fill its name:
+If you want to find a ‚ÄúCar‚Äù then you need to create temporary product and fill its name:
 ```cpp
     if(s.find(product{"Car","",0.})==s.end()) {...}
 ```